 Insect bites and stings

 Insect bites and stings can be simply divided into 2 groups: venomous and non-venomous.
 A sting is usually from an attack by a venomous insect such as a bee or wasp, which uses this as a defence mechanism by injecting toxic and painful venom through its stinger.
-Whereas non-venomous insect bites pierce the skin to feed on your blood.
+Non-venomous insect bites pierce the skin to feed on blood.
 This usually results in intense itching.

 What causes insect bites and stings?